 Political corruption, divisiveness and financial mismanagement have contributed to Brazil facing a fundamental threat to its free market principles.
-The value of the Brazilian real has declined more than 14% in 2020 alone.
-President Bolsonaro, who once boasted that he had no knowledge of economics, seemed only to exacerbate the economic crisis that began in 2014 and expanded in 2020 due to COVID-19.
+The value of the Brazilian real declined more than 14% in 2020 alone.
+President Bolsonaro, who once boasted that he had no knowledge of economics, seemed only to exacerbate the economic crisis that began in 2014 and continued to fall in 2020 due to COVID-19.
+If you're going to trade in this market, you need to know the particulars of forex trading in Brazil.

 Get Started with Forex in Brazil

 The Brazilian central bank is supporting measures to modernize the country’s forex regulations.
-A bill currently in process aims to extend the real’s convertibility by reducing barriers to foreign business and update decades old forex law.
+One bill aims to extend the real’s convertibility by reducing barriers to foreign business and update the decades-old forex law.
 Regulation on the retail scale is managed relatively well within the country, protecting Brazilians who choose domestic brokers.

 - Get a good Internet connection.
 Consistent forex trading depends on a strong Internet connection.
 The window of opportunity is short with some trades, and you don’t want latency in your trade execution.